YuanchenBei/yuanchenbei.github.io/_pages/about.md

 *"There should be (explicit/implicit) relations among real-world data."* My research interests currently include **graph machine learning**, **relation foundation models** (especially on graph and multimodal data), and **social computing** (especially on user behavior analysis and network analysis).
 In my free time, I am also interested in finance and economics.
 Please kindly reach out to me if you have any questions or cooperation interests.

-👨‍💻‍ <font color="#dd0000">I am actively looking for Ph.D. opportunities in Fall 2025, and I sincerely appreciate any opportunity!</font>
+👨‍💻‍ <font color="#dd0000">I am actively looking for Ph.D. opportunities in Fall 2025, and I sincerely appreciate potential opportunities!</font>

 <span class='anchor' id='-news'></span>